topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/FreeRTOS Sensor User Guide.md

 ## 2.1 Digital Out
 ---
-This example demonstrates how to control LEDs on a breadboard using the TOPST VCP-G board under FreeRTOS.
+This example demonstrates how to control LEDs on a breadboard using the VCP-G board under FreeRTOS.
 Assuming you have already set up the VCP-G FreeRTOS SDK, you can find the relevant source file at:
 ```
 $ ~/vcp/sources/app.sample/app.base/main.c